 The characteristic skin lesion that affects individuals with Schimmelpenning syndrome is a sebaceous nevus, which is a type of epidermal nevus.
-The scalp, neck and mid-facial area are most often affected.
+The scalp, neck and face are most often affected.
 The arms, legs and trunk may also be affected.
 Sebaceous nevi are usually salmon or yellowed colored, hairless, smooth patches.
 Eventually (usually around puberty) they become more pronounced and may appear scaly, warty or thickened.
-When the scalp is involved, large lesions may be present and patchy areas of hair loss (alopecia) may occur.
-Sebaceous nevi can be prominent and easily noticeable at birth or be subtle and easily missed.
+When the scalp is involved, large lesions may be present with associated areas of hair loss (alopecia).
+Sebaceous nevi may be prominent and easily noticeable at birth or be subtle and unrecognized.
 Sometimes, sebaceous nevi do not become apparent until after puberty when they go through the above mentioned changes.
 The lesions, apart from their appearance, usually do not cause additional symptoms.

-Sebaceous nevi often occur as isolated findings and usually are not associated with any abnormalities in other organs.
-However, when they occur with additional extra-cutaneous symptoms, the terms, Schimmelpenning syndrome or nevus sebaceus syndrome, are appropriate.
-Some researchers have noted that epidermal nevi on the head and face appear more likely to be associated with malformations of the brain, eyes and cranial bones.
+Nevus sebaceusmost often occurs as isolated findingand usually is not associated with any abnormalities in other organs.
+However, when it occurs with additional extra-cutaneous symptoms, the terms, Schimmelpenning syndrome or nevus sebaceus syndrome, are appropriate.
+Some researchers have noted that central facial epidermal nevi may be more likely to be associated with malformations of the brain, eyes and cranial bones.

 Neurological abnormalities often occur in individuals with Schimmelpenning syndrome including seizures, delays in attaining developmental milestones (developmental delays), intellectual impairment, damage to certain cranial nerves and abnormalities affecting certain structures of the brain.
 Such abnormalities include one side of the brain being larger than the other (hemimegalencephaly), malformation (dysplasia) of the certain brain vessels, absence (agenesis) of the bundle of nerves that connects the two cerebral hemispheres (corpus callosum), and defects of the folds of the brain including a smooth brain that lacks the distinctive folds (agyria), abnormally small folds (microgyria) and abnormally thickened folds (pachygyria).